 - Workshop on factual questions

-- Alternatives to questionnaires when memory issues are present: Event history calendars and internet enabled devices and extra tasks on mobile phones
+- Alternatives to questionnaires when memory issues are present: Event history calendars, internet enabled devices and extra tasks on mobile phones

 - Short overview of subjective questions